hertaraujo/natours/README.md

 ## This is a project of the [Advanced CSS and Sass course](https://www.udemy.com/course/advanced-css-and-sass/)

 ![Natuors logo](https://github.com/hertaraujo/natours/blob/master/img/favicon.png?raw=true)
-### [Natours's](https://natours-hert.netlify.app/) landing page (fictional company)
+### [Natours's](https://natours-hert.netlify.app/) responsive landing page (fictional company)

-The purpose of the project is to practice Sass, advanced and modern CSS, media queries, semantic HTML and much more.
+The purpose of the project is to practice Sass, advanced and modern CSS, animations, media queries, semantic HTML and much more.